BEEF LIVER BALLS

 If more startling is the following information " The change is significantly less strict than the 1,500 birds per hectare standard preferred by the RSPCA and consumer group Choice Australia — a standard that is already encouraged by the Australian Capital Territory."

-Yes, the preferred standard by the RSPCA is about EIGHT TIMES less chicken density than the best current free range certification allows for !
-But then again no one knows where chicken source for dog treats or dog food comes from - claiming the ethical superiority with watered down laws is always fraught with danger.
+Yes, the preferred standard by the RSPCA is about EIGHT TIMES less chicken density than the best current free range certification allows for!
+But then again no one knows where the chicken source for dog treats or dog food comes from - claiming the ethical superiority with watered down laws is always fraught with danger.

 Dog food, the profit motive and large corporations